Ocean Diving Begins

 First Crude Diving Bell Design

 The Greek philosopher Aristotle mentions the use of a sort of crude, air-supply diving bell.
-Aristotle wrote that "one can allow divers to breathe by lowering a bronze tank into the water.
+Aristotle writes that "one can allow divers to breathe by lowering a bronze tank into the water.
 Naturally the container is not filled with water but air, which constantly assists the submerged man".

 First Use of a Diving Bell